The Shareholder Rights and Activism Review: Brazil

 There seems to be no empirical evidence to suggest (one way or another) that the levels of activism in Brazil are low due to the excellent management of the companies.
 However, despite the increase in the number of companies without a majority controlling shareholder, true corporations are still rare in Brazil.
 Thus, the capital structure is still a relevant obstacle to the emergence of activist campaigns.

 The activist toolkit certainly looks robust in terms of legal instruments available, but the reality is that the measures to convene meetings and to hold directors and controlling shareholders accountable will rarely make sense from a cost-benefit perspective.
-This is because they will depend on a long and exhaustive judicial processes (in which management can access the funds of the company itself), while the fruits of such campaigns are, in the most part, destined to the company or divided among the other shareholders, which generates a strong disincentive to activism.25
+This is because they will depend on a long and exhaustive judicial processes (in which management can access the funds of the company itself), while the fruits of these campaigns are, in the most part, destined for the company or divided among the other shareholders, which generates a strong disincentive to activism.31

 Conversely, the mechanisms for minority shareholders to contribute to the composition of the board of directors through multiple voting and separate elections are an effective way of allowing shareholder participation.
 Furthermore, Brazilian law has a powerful alignment incentive in relation to the definition of management remuneration, which may prevent the extraction of private benefits and reduce agency conflicts, particularly in true corporations.

-1 Lior Pinsky, Levi Santos and Victor Meneguelli are partner, junior associate and legal intern at Veirano Advogados, respectively.
+1 Lior Pinsky, Levi Santos and Victor Meneguelli are partner, junior associate and legal assistant at Veirano Advogados, respectively.
 The authors would like to acknowledge Robson Barreto's valuable input to this chapter.

 2 For the purposes of this chapter, we consider shareholder activism from three main angles: (1) shareholders' intervention in the management of the company, especially by defining the composition of the board of directors; (2) supervision of the acts of the directors; and (3) liability of the controlling shareholders and directors who cause damage to the company and its shareholders.